SimeonVSimeonov/BankCloud/README.md

 # BankCloud
-BankCloudApp Virtual bank system for individual and business clients
+BankCloudApp Virtual bank system for individual and business clients BankCloudApp is published on  http://bankcloud.azurewebsites.net/ If you want, you can sign up for free :)
 # Project - BankCloud

 ## Type - Virtual Bank System